LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 .. ##

 *********************************
-RAJA Coding Guidelines
+CS Toolkit Coding Guidelines
 *********************************

 ======================================================
 0 Intent of the Guidelines
 ======================================================

-These guidelines define code style conventions for RAJA.
+These guidelines define code style conventions for the CS Toolkit.
 Most of the guidelines were taken from the cited references, sometimes with modifications and simplifications; see :ref:`codingrefs-label`.